SUNY Downstate Health Sciences University

 The Troutman Chair in Ophthalmology

-A $1 million lead gift from the Microsurgical Research Foundation has endowed the Richard C. Troutman Distinguished Chair in Ophthalmology and Ophthalmic Microsurgery at SUNY Downstate Medical Center.
+A $1 million lead gift from the Microsurgical Research Foundation has endowed the Richard C. Troutman Distinguished Chair in Ophthalmology and Ophthalmic Microsurgery at SUNY Downstate Health Sciences University.
 The Chair honors the Foundation's legendary founder, Dr. Richard C. Troutman, who headed the Department of Ophthalmology at Downstate for almost 30 years.

 Our goal is to fund the endowment by raising $3.5 million.
 To help reach this goal, Dr. Troutman pledged a challenge amount of $500,000 and this amount was raised by the end of 2005 bringing the endowment to $2,000,000 after Dr. Troutman's matching grant.
 The Richard C. Troutman, M.D., Distinguished Chair in Ophthalmology and Ophthalmic Microsurgery Endowment Fund is dedicated to expanding knowledge through scientific research and improving surgical outcomes through innovation.
 Dr. Douglas R. Lazzaro, Professor and Chairman of the Department of Ophthalmology is the current Richard C. Troutman M.D.
 Endowed Chair.
 At present, approximately 60 private and NIH-funded research projects are underway.